bastienlc/pdf-watermark/README.md

 * This project was built with python 3.11.
 However it should also run just fine with older versions.
 * See `requirements.txt` for the list of dependencies.
+* Some options require parts of the `poppler` library to be installed (--save-as-image and --unselectable).
+Please refer to the [pdf2image](https://pypi.org/project/pdf2image/) or [poppler](https://poppler.freedesktop.org/) documentation for installation instructions.

 ### Installing